sharpie7/BeebFpga_MiSTer/Readme.md

 There is also a lot of Music 5000 information and software on the [Retro-Kit](https://www.retro-kit.co.uk/Hybrid-Music-System/) site.

+Aside: Back in the day I did have a Music 500 (essentially the same hardware as Music 5000).
+I could never get anything out of it that I thought sounded good and rapidly gave up trying.
+I am afraid all the demos I've heard now for Music 5000 don't improve my assessment!
+It always struck me as odd that what was at the time a pretty advanced system was still so "bleepy".

 ## Known Bugs and Limitations